liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 cp /mnt/SCRATCH/bio326-21/MetaGenomeAssembly/MetaG_Assembly.dir/XDC-ONT.contigs.fasta .
 ```

-First thing we will do, is to check how many contigs we have (`-c` stands for count):
+We could do several things to check the quality of our assembly, and if your assembly finished successfully you will also find a report file in your output directory.
+But for now, we will only look at some basics: First thing we will do, is to check how many contigs we have (`-c` stands for count):

 ```
 grep -c "^>" XDC-ONT.contigs.fasta